mr-islam/eyecare-daemon/README.md

 ## Hall of Fame

-* @ragerin for a very helpful fork which was merged a long while ago, and is the foundation of today's daemon
+* [@ragerin](https://github.com/ragerin) for a very helpful fork which was merged a long while ago, which is the foundation of today's daemon
-* /u/guiltydoggy for testing the osx script repeatedly, and putting up with my relentless revisions
+* [/u/guiltydoggy](https://www.reddit.com/user/guiltydoggy) for testing the osx script repeatedly, and putting up with my relentless revisions